playfulprogramming/playfulprogramming/content/blog/typescript-type-generics/index.md

 ## Potential Solution 3: Any {#generic-usecase-setup-any-solution}

-Of course, we could use the `any` in order to force any input and return type.
+Of course, we could use the `any` type to force any input and return type.
 (Goodness knows I've had my fair share of typing frustrations that ended with a few `any`s in my codebase!)

 Although this would allow any input type, we'd also be losing any type information between the input and output.
 As a result our types would be too loose on the return type: